abdrahmansoltan/Learning-Notes/Node.js/1-BackEnd.md

 ## same origin policy ( SOP ) & CORS

-The Same Origin Policy (SOP) allows a browser to restrict access to resources relating to one origin to being permitted only via other resources from that same origin. (by default that is the behaviour configured in browsers)
+The Same Origin Policy (SOP) allows a browser to restrict access to resources relating to one origin to being permitted only via other resources from that same origin. (by default that is the behavior configured in browsers)

 - usually when using client-side on a port & server-side on another port
   - `React` : port3000